panzerdragoonlegacy/website/DEVELOPMENT.md

 1. Copy the system folder from the backup on your local machine into the volume (this will take a while):

-   `docker cp /My/Path/system website_app_1:cms/public`
+   `docker cp /My/Path/system website-app-1:cms/public`

-2. Change into the project's directory:
+2. Change into the project's directory (if not already there):

    `cd ~/Code/website`